dotnet/efcore/README.md

 ## Project Wiki

-More details about our project, like our release [roadmap](https://github.com/aspnet/EntityFrameworkCore/wiki/roadmap), or [how to get and build our code](https://github.com/aspnet/EntityFrameworkCore/wiki/getting-and-building-the-code), are located in our our project [**wiki**](https://github.com/aspnet/EntityFrameworkCore/wiki/).
+More details about our project, like our release [roadmap](https://github.com/aspnet/EntityFrameworkCore/wiki/roadmap), or [how to get and build our code](https://github.com/aspnet/EntityFrameworkCore/wiki/getting-and-building-the-code), are located in our our [project wiki](https://github.com/aspnet/EntityFrameworkCore/wiki/).